Elephant Conservation Project

 Week One: Build Week

-Spend your time with the construction of protective walls around famers’ and communities’ water pumps, tanks and windmills.
+Spend your time on the construction of protective walls around famers’ and communities’ water pumps, tanks and windmills.
 With a large group of volunteers, we can complete one wall in two trips.
 This will allow the elephants as well as other animals to safely access water without damaging the infrastructure.
 It’s a labour-intensive week and can be physically challenging, but nobody is ever expected to do more than they are able.
 Working is done in a team and the tasks will be split up between everyone.
 Tasks can include things like the ‘rock run’ to collect rocks and sand, collecting water from a nearby water source, mixing cement and the actual construction of walls.

 Week Two: Patrol Week